Tamed loops: A way to obtain finite loop results without UV divergences: Applications

 Now, the result is

 This result is consistent with the structure of Eq. (\ref{axial-a}).
+The leading order here arises from loop diagrams, in contrast to cases dominated by tree-level processes.
+Thus, apart from a reference energy scale $\mu$, there is currently a lack of more appropriate conditions to further set the value of it.
 Taking $C_0 = 2\log r$, the value of $C_0$ is of order one estimated by naturalness.
 If Eq. (\ref{axial-a}) is considered as a relation that the axial vector current should follow, the value $C_0 = -\frac{1}{3}$ is obtained with SM being a self-consistent theory.
 Moreover, the values $\frac{2}{3}$, $-\frac{1}{3}$ are equal to the charge values of quarks, and it is not known whether it is a coincidence or there may be some correlation between them.
+From this perspective, the appropriate conditions for the axial anomaly will hold profound physical significance.